 Never let the water in the vase go cloudy and keep the water topped up.
 To refresh the flowers, re-cut the stems and replace the water.

-We send scented narcissi through the winter months; they are yellow or white and look like miniature daffodils.
+We send scented narcissi through the winter months; they are yellow or white and look like multi-headed, miniature daffodils.

 They appreciate a cool, fresh atmosphere- try to avoid extremes of temperature and draughts.